JeffersonBessa/aubay-test/README.md

 * Prerequisites:

-Ensure that Cypress was successfully installed in version 12.x.x or higher, running the command: "npm install -D cypress@12.2.0" (install Cypress as a development dependency of the test project), as well as the Faker dependency, running the command: "npm install --save-dev @faker-js/faker".
+- Ensure that Cypress was successfully installed in version 12.x.x or higher, running the command: "npm install -D cypress@12.2.0" (install Cypress as a development dependency of the test project);
+- Install Faker dependency, running the command: "npm install --save-dev @faker-js/faker";
-Have node.js installed using NPM (Node Package Manager), using the command: "sudo apt install npm".
+- Have node.js installed using NPM (Node Package Manager), using the command: "sudo apt install npm".

 ### Automated Test Cases Developed